-Chapter 3: Connecting ADSL2+ Router via Ethernet and USB
+Chapter 3: Connecting ADSL2+ Router via

+Ethernet

-You can connect ADSL2+ router with PC through either Ethernet cable or USB cable.
+You can connect ADSL2+ router with PC through either Ethernet cable.
 After connection is established, you can configure the host PC to be a DHCP client.
 You have to repeat the same steps for every host PC on your network if you use DHCP function on your router.